thynson/kafka-pipeline/README.md

 ## Design notes

-The basic idea behind this library is separate consume progress and offset commit into two [Transform] stream, namely `ConsumeTransformStream` and `CommitTransformStream`, messages will be consumed by `ConsumeTransformStream` by invoking a specified callback within a specified concurrency limit.
-And, `ConsumeTransformStream` will yield all received messages in the same order to `CommitTransformStream` when all the condition following are met:
+The basic idea behind this library is separate consume progress and offset commit into two [Transform] stream, namely `ConsumeStream` and `CommitStream`, messages will be consumed by `ConsumeStream` by invoking a specified callback within a specified concurrency limit.
+And, `ConsumeStream` will yield all received messages in the same order to `CommitStream` when all the condition following are met:

 1. the message itself has been consumed

 2. all predecessor message in the same partition have been consumed

-While the `CommitTransformStream` remember the latest offset of each partitions and topics, commit them repeatedly in a specified interval as well as the time when the consumer is rebalanced or closed.
+While the `CommitStream` remember the latest offset of each partitions and topics, commit them repeatedly in a specified interval as well as the time when the consumer is rebalanced or closed.